 Folate has the ability to cross the blood-brain barrier, which allows it to assist in the smooth running of the nervous system.

-Alongside B12, it is also involved in the synthesis of neurotransmitters, such as serotonin and dopamine.
+Alongside vegan sources of B12, it is also involved in the synthesis of neurotransmitters, such as serotonin and dopamine.
 These help to regulate emotional wellbeing.

 Alongside B12, folate helps to regulate emotional wellbeing.

 A meta-analysis (an analysis of multiple studies) found an association between low levels of folate and depression5.